| Independent Presses Catbird Press publishes, among other notable books,

 Marquis de Sade.
 The complete text of Andre Bretons What is Surrealism?

+is offered.
 Stefan Sinclairs bilingual site OuLiNPo,

 or the Workshop of Potential Computer Literature might attract those interested in the